WriteCodeRAM/Twesser/README.md

 The following features are still being worked on:

 - [x] Adding multiplier to points based on timing of submission
+- [x] Adding more tweets to the database
 - [ ] Play again feature
-- [ ] Creating a history property to filter out repeated tweets for a particular room
+- [ ] Creating a history property to filter out repeated tweets for a room when playing again
-- [ ] Mute game music button
 - [ ] Hosting the database
 - [ ] Getting the domain